 In table 1 the different types of teachers and trainers in CVET, their place of work and their starting salary (this corresponds to the annual salary of new entrants to the occupation) are shown.
 It must be noted that the salaries of teachers in STVE and in the public institutions of tertiary education are determined by salary scales as a consequence of long standing agreements between the trade unions and the government.
 The progression in these salary scales is effected in the form of annual increments and adjustments due to increases in the cost of living.
 In the case of teachers in private colleges and trainers in private training institutions and enterprises, salaries are negotiated on an individual basis.

-Table 1: CVET Teachers and trainers by type of occupation, place of work and salary, 2005
+Table 1: CVET Teachers and trainers by type of occupation, place of work and salary, 2006

-Teachers/ Trainers Type of occupation Place of work Annual Gross Salary Teachers in Upper Evening Technical School Civil servant ́s remuneration scale A8= €21,242 Secondary Technical and Vocational Education (STVE) Afternoon and Evening Classes of Technical Schools Civil servant ́s remuneration scale A8= €21,242 Teachers Adult Education Centres N/A Teachers in Public Institutions of Tertiary Education Public Institutions of Tertiary Education Civil servant's remuneration scale A8= €21,242 A6=€17,394 Teachers in Private Colleges Private Colleges N/A Trainers in Public Training Cyprus Productivity Centre Civil servant's remuneration scale A8= €21,242 A6=€17,394 Trainers Institutions Cyprus Academy of Public Administration Civil servant ́s remuneration scale A8= €21,242 Trainers in Private Training Institutions Private Training Institutions & Enterprises N/A Trainers in Enterprises Enterprises N/A
+Teachers/ Trainers Type of occupation Place of work Annual Gross Salary Teachers in Upper Evening Technical School Civil servant's remuneration scale A8= €23,118 Secondary Technical and Vocational Education (STVE) Afternoon and Evening Classes of Technical Schools Civil servant ́s remuneration scale A8= €23,118 Teachers Adult Education Centres N/A Teachers in Public Institutions of Tertiary Education Public Institutions of Tertiary Education Civil servant's remuneration scale A8= €23,118 A6=€19,099 Teachers in Private Colleges Private Colleges N/A Trainers in Public Training Cyprus Productivity Centre Civil servant's remuneration scale A8= €23,118 A6=€19,099 Trainers Institutions Cyprus Academy of Public Administration Civil servant ́s remuneration scale A8= €23,118 Trainers in Private Training Institutions Private Training Institutions & Enterprises N/A Trainers in Enterprises Enterprises N/A

-Source: Ministry of Education and Culture, Public Institutions of Tertiary Education and Public Training Institutions, 2005
+Source: Ministry of Education and Culture, Public Institutions of Tertiary Education and Public Training Institutions, 2006

 \ This annual gross salary is the same for both teachers of general education subjects and of technological or workshop practice subjects.
-In the case of teachers of technological or workshop practice subjects there is a small number of teachers which was appointed before December 1978 with a diploma of the tertiary educational establishment Higher Technical Institute of Cyprus, HTI (Anotero Technologiko Instituto, ATI) in a specialty related to the specialty they will teach.
-These teachers are getting an annual gross salary of $\leq 13,923$ .
-There are still cases of teachers of technological or workshop practice subjects who get appointed with just a diploma of HTI which is considered equivalent to the British technician level qualification (Higher National Diploma, HND) only when inspectors of the Directorate of Technical and Vocational Education request it.
+In the case of teachers of technological or workshop practice subjects there is a small number of teachers which was appointed before December 1978 with a diploma of the tertiary educational establishment HTI in a specialty related to the specialty they will teach.
+These teachers are on a lower salary.
+There are still cases of teachers of technological or workshop practice subjects who get appointed with just a diploma of HTI, which is considered equivalent to the British technician level qualification (Higher National Diploma, HND) only when inspectors of the Directorate of Technical and Vocational Education request it.
 Additionally, a very small number of teachers of technological or workshop practice subjects, mainly of the specialties of Shoemaking, Goldsmithing and Silversmithing, and Fashion and Dressmaking, were appointed with post secondary education qualifications of between one and two years duration.
-These teachers are on a lower annual gross salary of $\leq 13,234$ .
+These teachers are also on a lower salary.